Bernou95/nrp-core/README.md

 **WARNING:** nrp-core is in alpha release state, use it at your own risk.
 Also notice that nrp-core has only been tested on Ubuntu 20.04 at the moment and this OS and version are assumed in the instructions below.
 Installation in other environments might be possible but has not been tested yet.

- * Before starting the installation, define, please, the nrp-core installation directory:
+ * Before starting the installation, define, please, the directories for installing nrp-core and its external dependencies:

  ```
 export NRP_INSTALL_DIR="/home/${USER}/.local/nrp"
+export NRP_DEPS_DIR="/home/${USER}/.local/nrp_deps"
  ```

 ## Dependency Installation